bryanforbes/Erasmus/README.md

 * `/search` - Search for terms in your preferred or selected version
 * `/bibles` - List the Bible versions supported
 * `/bibleinfo` - Display information about the specified Bible version
+* `/daily-bread show` - Display today's daily bread
+* `/daily-bread status` - Display the status of automated daily bread posts for this server
 * `/prefs setdefault` - Set your preferred version
 * `/prefs unsetdefault` - Unset your preferred version
 * `/serverprefs setdefault` - Set the server's preferred version (Administrator only)
 * `/serverprefs unsetdefault` - Unset the server's preferred version (Administrator only)
-* `/serverprefs verse-of-the-day set` - Schedule the daily verse of the day (Administrator only)
+* `/serverprefs daily-bread set` - Schedule the automated daily bread posts (Administrator only)
-* `/serverprefs verse-of-the-day info` - Display the daily verse of the day information (Administrator only)
-* `/serverprefs verse-of-the-day stop` - Stop the daily verse of the day (Administrator only)
+* `/serverprefs daily-bread stop` - Stop the automated daily bread posts (Administrator only)
 * `/creed apostles` - Display The Apostles' Creed
 * `/creed athanasian` - Display The Athanasian Creed
 * `/creed chalcedon` - Display The Chalcedonian Definition